Improving Speech Emotion Recognition with Mutual Information Regularized Generative Model: Result

 \section{Result}

 The experiment was conducted in two rounds.
 First, our data augmentation framework was tested on SER case.
-In first round, we observe the performance difference before and after data augmentation, and ablation study to check the contributing effects of each modules in the model.
-Finally, we run the multimodal SER experiments.
-The second round, we compare the performance of the model using proposed framework with existing works.
+We observe the performance difference before and after data augmentation.
+We conduct an ablation study to check the contributing effects of each modules in the model.
+Second, we run the multimodal SER experiments.